2010 Tonight Show conflict: Contract renewals (2001–2004)

 In February 2004, NBC executive Marc Graboff informed Ross of the conversations, and he in turn ran the idea of waiting four more years to O'Brien, who was immediately receptive.
 Zucker, along with top late-night executive Rick Ludwin, met with Leno in March at his Burbank studio to discuss the contract extension, and explained NBC's stance on handing over the show to O'Brien.
 While Leno quietly felt both disappointed and befuddled, he noted he did not want to see himself and O'Brien go through the same dilemma he and Letterman faced twelve years earlier and agreed to the plans.
 His only request was that NBC wait to announce O'Brien as host until well after the extension was signed, to which the executives agreed.
-While Leno handled the news professionally, he soon headed to Tonight Show producer Debbie Vickers' office to let her know he felt as if he had just been fired.
+While Leno handled the news professionally to the relief of Zucker, he soon headed to Tonight Show producer Debbie Vickers' office to let her know he felt as if he had just been fired.
 NBC's announcement of the renewal inevitably led to press speculation on O'Brien's fate; to that end, O'Brien and his team went with the charade, peppering interviews with unclear, vague statements on his future.

 On September 27, 2004, O'Brien officially signed on to become the next host of The Tonight Show; NBC allowed the first comment aside from the press release to come from Leno on that night's show.
-Leno compared The Tonight Show to a dynasty, stating "You hold it, and then you hand it off to the next person.
+Leno compared The Tonight Show to a dynasty, stating, "You hold it, and then you hand it off to the next person.
 And I don't want to see all the fighting and all the 'Who's better?' and nasty things back and forth in the press.
 So right now, here it is—Conan, it's yours!
 See you in five years, buddy!"